 A team approach to service delivery is utilized for students participating in the RISE program.
 These students receive academic instruction, social skills training, behavioral intervention and related services.
 Services are provided in range of settings from substantially separate to full inclusion in a general education classroom.
 A primary focus for all RISE students is to increase independence with a variety of skills including self-help, social skills, behavior management, academics, communication, and executive functioning.

-Therapeutic Learning Center (TLC) - Coolidge Corner School
+Therapeutic Learning Center (TLC) - Ruffin Ridley (Formerly Coolidge Corner) School